mathcaapp/mathca/README.md

 >
 > **Description:** In the description, explain the bug or issue you encountered.
 Be sure to include steps to reproduce the problem, including any specific inputs or actions that triggered the error.
 >
 > **Screenshots:** If applicable, include screenshots or images that illustrate the issue.
 This can be helpful in understanding the problem visually.
+The easiest way is to copy the image (right click, Copy image) and then paste it (right click, Paste image) into the text box where you describe the issue.
 >
 > **Expected Behavior:** Describe what you expected to happen when using the app.
 >